UBC-LFS/greengene/README.md

 - Students cannot be in more than 1 course (will say user already exist when adding the student)
 - TAs or Profs cannot be in more than 1 course (will say user already exist when adding the TA or Prof)

+Testing:
+- To disable authentication, go to security.php line 36